- About Us

 Q: Can I remove a printed decal?

-A: Roeda understands some decal campaigns require removal within 6 months.
-For those uses we have a removable low tack adhesive that can be easily removed.
-However, most the industries we serve require a strong adhesive bond, for those we are proud to offer a proven hi- tack adhesive.
+A: Roeda understands some decal campaigns require removal within six months.
+We have a removable low-tack adhesive that can be easily removed for those uses.
+However, most of the industries we serve require a strong adhesive bond.
+For those, we are proud to offer a proven hi-tack adhesive.

 Q: If I already have artwork, how should I send it?

-A: For print and production, vector art is the preferable way to provide us with your artwork.
+A: For print and production, vector art is preferable to provide us with your artwork.
 Acceptable vector file types are .ai, .eps and .pdf.
 All fonts should be outlined.
 Please remove any password restrictions attached to the file.
-If your file is too large for an email, let us know and we will provide you with a link to our dropbox folder.
+If your file is too large for an email, let us know, and we will provide you with a link to our Dropbox folder.
 Delivering your artwork in the best possible condition helps to ensure that we can provide a quality product for your project.

-A: A vector graphic stores the colors, dimensions, shapes and lines of an image as a mathematical formula.
-The mathematical formula allows you to produce the highest quality of image possible, and it can also help to determine where the pixels should be placed to give you the best image on the screen.
+A: A vector graphic stores the colors, dimensions, shapes, and lines of an image as a mathematical formula.
+The mathematical formula allows you to produce the highest quality image possible and can also help determine where the pixels should be placed to give you the best image on the screen.
 In this format, the image can be scaled to almost any size with any level of detail.
-This means when the image is enlarged, you get a clear picture without experiencing “blur” in the resolution.
+This means you get a clear picture without experiencing “blur” in the resolution when the image is enlarged.

 Q: Can you produce the artwork for my decals or signs?

-A: Depending on colors printed, any die-cutting or finishing needed, and our industries demand, Roeda is usually at 5-10 working days after approval of artwork.
-Roeda takes pride in producing your graphics on time and with-in budget.
+A: Depending on the colors printed, any die-cutting or finishing needed, and our industry's demand, Roeda is usually at 5-10 working days after approval of artwork.
+Roeda takes pride in producing your graphics on time and within budget.

 Q: How do you ship the decals or signs?